JerryHoTaiwan/JerryHo.github.io/_pages/cv.md

 ======
 * Teaching Assistan, Dept. of Electrical Engineering of NTU, 2018 Spring and 2019 Spring
   * EE1006: Cornerstone EECS Design and Development
-    * Instruct freshman students in designing a self-driving car that searches the map automatically
     * Introduce programming skills (Python, Arduino, and Bluetooth) to freshman students

 Publications